This post was last updated in March 2016!

 (Season 3 Andrew) : Jen Schefft

-THEN: Rich hunk Andrew Firestone chose Jen at the end of Season 3 in 2003 to be his wife.
+THEN: In 2002, rich hunk Andrew Firestone chose Jen to be his wife.
 However, the couple broke up after a few months but remained friends.
-Afterwards, Jen was chosen to be the third ‘Bachelorette.’
-She chose Jerry Ferris at the end of the season.
-Jerry proposed but Jen rejected his proposal and he slunked off into the sunset alone.
+Afterward, Jen was chosen to be the third ‘Bachelorette.’
+She chose Jerry Ferris at the end of her season.
+Jerry proposed but Jen rejected his proposal, leaving fans stunned.

 TODAY: Jen published a book in 2007 called Better Single Than Sorry, which discussed what it’s like to be single and over 30 in America.
 Wanna order the book?
 Click here.